dimdenGD/LastFMRichPresence/README.md

 # LastFMRichPresence BetterDiscord Plugin
 This plugin allows you to show what you're listening via Last.fm.
-You can set it up for Soundcloud, Youtube Music and lot of other sites, not just Spotify.
+You can set it up for Soundcloud, Youtube Music and lot of other sites, not just Spotify (with [Webscrobbler](https://chrome.google.com/webstore/detail/web-scrobbler/hhinaapppaileiechjoiifaancjggfjm?hl=en)).

 ![Screenshot](https://lune.dimden.dev/429af1856e.png)